zyziyun/Database-Implementation/assign2/README.md

 12. pinPageLRU(): pin replacement strategy LRU implementation
 13. pinPageLRUK(): pin replacement strategy LRUK  implementation
 14. pinPageClock():pin replacement strategy CLOCK implmentation
+15. checkFixCount(): check if the page to be replaced is referenced, if it is referenced it will be automatically replaced with the next page.

 ## main function
 1. initBufferPool(): creates a new buffer pool with page frames using the page replacement strategy.